Butterfly Conservation - saving butterflies, moths and our environment

 The project co-ordinators are Liz Goodyear and Andrew Middleton of the Hertfordshire & Middlesex Branch.

 In 1999, whilst surveying for the Millennium Atlas Project Andrew Middleton was walking through a rarely visited area of woodland in South Herts looking for White Admiral, when he saw a Purple Emperor taking salts from the roof tiles of a cottage.
 That same year, Liz Goodyear was surveying nearby woodland when a large dark butterfly hurtled past her.
 It was only later, after she had met Andrew that she realised that her large butterfly was a female Purple Emperor.
-In the summer of 2000, now working as a team, more Purple Emperors were found and since then, the two observers have been responsible for finding over 10 'master' assembly areas in the woodlands of south Hertfordshire.
-Until 1999, the Purple Emperor was not thought to exist in Hertfordshire!
+In the summer of 2000, now working as a team, more Purple Emperors were found.
+Since 1999 Liz and Andrew have recorded Purple Emperor in the East of England and London in c.
+30 x 10km squares with c.
+45 assembly areas found as far north at the north Norfolk coast!
+Until 1999, the Purple Emperor was not thought to exist in Hertfordshire, let alone Middlesex, Essex, Cambridgeshire, Suffolk and Norfolk!

 Presentations have been made at the Butterfly Conservation, National Annual General Meeting in 2004 and the International Symposium in 2005.
 Their work on the study of Purple Emperor is nationally recognised and in November 2006, Liz was presented with a Butterfly Conservation 'Outstanding Volunteer' award at the National AGM in Bristol for her work studying Purple Emperor and the contribution she makes to branch work.